 Permanent Residency on Humanitarian and Compassionate Application

 Our immigration lawyers can also help clients, who are inadmissible to remain in Canada, to apply for an exemption under H&C grounds.
-For instance, you may be inadmissible due to criminality, misrepresentation, medical conditions, financial insecurity, or non-compliance with immigration law.
+For instance, an H&C exemption can be sought for people who are inadmissible due to criminality, misrepresentation, medical conditions, financial insecurity, or non-compliance with immigration law.

-H&C exemptions are only given in exceptional cases.
-Our team of Canadian immigration lawyers can provide advice on whether you should apply for an H&C exemption, explain your legal options, and make compelling arguments on your behalf, supported with documentation, to establish that you merit an exemption.
+H&C exemptions are exceptional, and they are only granted in sympathetic cases that would compel a reasonable person to relieve the applicant of the strict requirements of the law.
+Our team of immigration lawyers can provide advice on whether you should apply for an H&C exemption, explain your legal options, and make compelling arguments on your behalf, supported with documentation, to establish that you merit an exemption.

 Our lawyers can compile the necessary documentation and make legal submissions in your application to establish that you are both eligible for and merit an H&C exemption.
-You are more likely to obtain an exemption if your documentation demonstrates that your situation possesses strong H&C traits, including that:
+You are more likely to obtain an exemption if your documentation demonstrates that your situation possesses strong humanitarian and compassionate traits, including:

-- you have strong family or community ties in Canada;
+- strong family or community ties in Canada;

 If you would like to discuss your matter and explore your legal options, please contact our firm to schedule an appointment with one of our lawyers.